 - Fixed capital is composed of durable producer goods, which are used in production again and again until it is worn out.
 Plants, tractors, and factories are examples of fixed capital.
 Typically, fixed capital is expensive and illiquid, but necessary for long-term business operations.

 - Working capital is comprised of single-use producer goods, such as raw materials, goods in process, and fuel.
 Anything that is used up in a single act of production is considered working capital.
-Because of its characteristics, working capital can be more difficult to manage.
+Because of its characteristics, working capital can be more challenging to manage.
 So prepare well when you calculate how much capital you need.

 - Human capital can easily be defined as the people working for your company and their individual skills, educational background, health, etc. Like fixed capital and working capital, spending for human capital needs to be as detailed as possible.
 Payroll costs, budget for more human resources, etc – note it all down and create an expense range.